cscribn/README-one-on-one-work/README.md

 * Career-building
   * Discuss constructive criticism/things to work on.
   * Take action on a career-building goal: create one if needed, get status, outline next steps.
+* Is there anything you need to take off/put on your plate?
 * How are you feeling about your job?
 10 = best thing ever; 1 = ready to quit.
 Why?

 ## Individual Contributor Agenda